Skip to main content

 Check out this article if you live in an area that is threated by hurricanes or if your water well has been impacted by a cyclone.

-Updated over 6 months ago
+Updated over a week ago

-Hurricane Katrina heading towards New Orleans, LA in 2005/©Adobe Stock
+Hurricane Katrina heading towards New Orleans, LA, in 2005. / © Adobe Stock

 Hurricanes may have an impact on the infrastructure and the water quality of private water wells.
-The heavy rains and flooding are the primary concern, but your well could also sustain damage to well components and have electrical issues after a hurricane.
+Heavy rains and flooding are the primary concern, but your well could also sustain damage to well components and have electrical issues after a hurricane.
 Wells that are damaged or that were under floodwaters are at risk of being contaminated.

 Contaminants are a major concern, especially when industrial facilities such as chemical plants are damaged in a hurricane.
 Microorganisms such as bacteria, protozoa, or viruses are a concern when there is heavy rain and flooding.
-Hurricanes can led to a septic system becoming flooded as well which can led to sewage, bacteria, and other microorganisms contaminating drinking wells.
+Hurricanes can lead to a septic system becoming flooded as well which can lead to sewage, bacteria, and other microorganisms contaminating drinking wells.
 Another concern can occur when storm surges cause ocean water to inundate water wells in coastal areas.
 The surging saltwater can led to saltwater intrusion.

 What should I do if my well has been impacted by a hurricane?